Pennsylvania OSHA Training

 Pennsylvania Labor Laws

-The Pennsylvania Department of Labor and Industry handle Pennsylvania labor issues.
-With downloadable forms, publications, labor management relations, licenses and permits, and community services, the department's website is a great source for individuals and employers.
-Article X, as defined in Chapter 129 of the Pennsylvania Workers' Compensation Act, Rules and Regulations dictates health and safety regulations for certified safety committees, insurers, self-insured employers and self-insured group funds.
+The Pennsylvania Department of Labor and Industry handles Pennsylvania labor issues.
+With downloadable forms, publications, labor management relations, licenses and permits, and community services, the department's website is a great resource for individuals and employers.
+Article X, as defined in Chapter 129 of the Pennsylvania Workers' Compensation Act, dictates health and safety regulations for certified safety committees, insurers, self-insured employers and self-insured group funds.

 The department also addresses these important safety labor issues:

 - General Safety Law